-The first important step is to understand why you have been fired.
+The first important step is to understand why you have been made redundant.
 Sometimes it's obvious (cross-company redundancies, ongoing performance-related issues, or documented misconduct) and sometimes you might not agree with the basis for the termination.

-Regardless you need to put yourself in neutral and take the opportunity to receive valuable feedback.
+Regardless of the why you need to put yourself in neutral and take the opportunity to receive valuable feedback.

-This feedback can either provide you with new insights - so that you can avoid the issue again or provide you with some context that can prove to be hugely beneficial and that you can apply to your next job search.
+This feedback can either provide you with new insights - so that you can avoid the issue in a new role or provide you with some context that can prove to be beneficial and that you can apply to your next job search.

-Nothing beats a good list (or number of lists) for focusing your mind and getting you motivated.
+Nothing beats a good list (or a number of lists) to focus your mind and ignite your motivation.

-Review each job opportunity you find, make sure that the CV you submit showcases your relevant skills, and cuts out the irrelevant (this does not mean removing entire professional roles/experiences).
+Review each job opportunity you find, make sure that the CV you submit showcases your relevant skills, and cut out the irrelevant (this does not mean removing entire professional roles/experiences).

-It can be hard to be fully motivated, but this is an ideal time to improve your skills.
-If you received feedback during your termination - make the most of the time you have during your job search to become educated, informed and to gain the tools so that the issue doesn't arise again.
+It can be hard to be motivated, but this is an ideal time to improve your skills.
+If you received feedback during your redundancy - make the most of the time you have during your job search to become educated and informed by enrolling in a course or earning a certification to gain the tools so that the issue doesn't arise again.

-For example - if you were terminated because your skills in a particular area were not up to par, but is a skill that is important for you to gain your next job opportunity then take training, coaching, and undertake learning activities that can assist you effectively accomplishing job requirements in the future.
+For example - if you were made redundant because your skills in a particular area were not up to par, but is a skill that is important for you to gain your next job opportunity then take training, career coaching, and do learning activities like continuous professional development or CPD that can assist you effectively accomplishing job requirements in the future.

-You also need to prepare on how you are going to address your termination.
-All interviews include questions such as why did you leave your last job? or why are you looking for a new job?
-Therefore, you need to find a response that accurately reflects your situation, but that you are comfortable with saying and that focuses on the positive.
+You also need to prepare how you are going to address your redundancy.
+All interviews include questions such as why did you leave your last job?
+Or why are you looking for a new job?
+So, you need to find a response that accurately reflects your situation, but that you are comfortable with saying and that focuses on the positive.

-You need to be able to demonstrate that you have the skills and experience that this employer is seeking, whilst also demonstrating that in any situations or issues that arose in the past you have not only overcome but moved on.
-If you received a reference letter as part of your termination, you can perhaps look at aligning your comments to this.
+You need to be able to demonstrate that you have the skills and experience that this employer is seeking, You also need to demonstrate that in any situations or issues that arose in the past you have not only overcome but moved on.
+If you received a reference letter as part of your redundancy, you can perhaps look at aligning your comments to this.

 But if we look at the previous example of skills not up to par, a potential response could be - "unfortunately, myself and my manager discovered that their needs were more complicated than we initially perceived when I entered into the role.
 My skillset just didn't match what was needed to meet the requirements of the job, so we agreed it was best to part ways.
 However, I did believe that upskilling in that area would be beneficial to future employers so have taken the opportunity to undertake training / gain a qualification in X, Y, Z."

-Now, head on over to the DMI Member Community - Do you have any advice or guidance to share?
+You can also head over to the DMI Member Community - Do you have any advice or guidance to share?